 FDA Approved: Yes (First approved March 28, 2017)

 Dosage form: Injection

-Treatment for: Atopic Dermatitis; Asthma; Chronic Rhinosinusitis with Nasal Polyposis
+Treatment for: Atopic Dermatitis, Asthma, Chronic Rhinosinusitis with Nasal Polyps, Eosinophilic Esophagitis, Prurigo Nodularis

-- for the treatment of patients aged 6 years and older with moderate-to-severe atopic dermatitis whose disease is not adequately controlled with topical prescription therapies or when those therapies are not advisable.
+- Atopic Dermatitis - for the treatment of adult and pediatric patients aged 6 months and older with moderate-to-severe atopic dermatitis whose disease is not adequately controlled with topical prescription therapies or when those therapies are not advisable.
 Dupixent can be used with or without topical corticosteroids.

-- as an add-on maintenance treatment in patients with moderate-to-severe asthma aged 12 years and older with an eosinophilic phenotype or with oral corticosteroid dependent asthma.
-Limitation of Use: Not for the relief of acute bronchospasm or status asthmaticus.
+- Asthma - as an add-on maintenance treatment of adult and pediatric patients aged 6 years and older with moderate-to-severe asthma characterized by an eosinophilic phenotype or with oral corticosteroid dependent asthma.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.